Krisliltech/Server/README.md

 ## How to run the project

 - Run yarn to install node modules
-- Create a .env file and fill in the various variables from the envConfig.ts
+- Create a .env file and fill in the various variables as shown in the example.env file
 - Run "yarn dev" to start the server